 Intrepid does not take part in activities such school or orphanage visits.
 We took an industry leadership role on orphanage tourism in 2016; removing these visits from all our trips.
 Despite travellers’ good intentions, orphanage visits can perpetuate a system where children are unnecessarily separated from their families and, in some cases, abused.

-We are a member of the Rethink Orphanages Steering Group, a cross-sector network aimed at preventing the unnecessary institutionalisation of children, and raising awareness of the impacts of orphanage tourism.
+We are a member of the Rethink Orphanages Australia Working Group, a cross-sector network aimed at preventing the unnecessary institutionalisation of children, and raising awareness of the impacts of orphanage tourism.
+In 2018, we represented the tourism industry, alongside Rethink Orphanages Australia, to support the introduction of the Modern Slavery Act - which recognises orphanage tourism as a type of modern slavery in a world-first.

 We also discourage our travellers from buying from children or offering them gifts, as this may encourage a culture of begging and promote the belief that all tourists are safe.